This project aims to make updating firmware on Linux automatic, safe and reliable.

 Only updates that were distributed from the LVFS will be reported to the LVFS.

-On Dell IoT gateways, Wyse Cloud Client Manager (CCM) has been built with fwupd support.
+Wyse Management Suite A software suite available on Dell IoT gateways and Wyse thin clients with built-in fwupd support.
 The remote administration interface can be used to download and deploy firmware updates.